Monkeys and apes in space: China

 The PRC spacecraft Shenzhou 2 launched on January 9, 2001.
-It is rumoured that inside the reentry module (precise information is lacking due to the secrecy surrounding China's space program) a monkey, dog, and rabbit rode aloft in a test of the spacecraft's life support systems.
+It is rumored that inside the reentry module (precise information is lacking due to the secrecy surrounding China's space program) a monkey, dog, and rabbit rode aloft in a test of the spacecraft's life support systems.
 The SZ2 reentry module landed in Inner Mongolia on January 16.
 No images of the recovered capsule appeared in the press, leading to the widespread inference that the flight ended in failure.
 According to press reports citing an unnamed source, a parachute connection malfunction caused a hard landing.

 Iran

 On January 28, 2013, AFP and Sky News reported that Iran had sent a monkey in a "Pishgam" rocket to a height of 72 mi and retrieved "shipment".
 Iranian media gave no details on the timing or location of the launch, while details that were reported raised questions about the claim.
 Pre-flight and post-flight photos clearly showed different monkeys.
 The confusion was due to the publishing of an archive photo from 2011 by the Iranian Student News Agency (ISNA).
 According to Jonathan McDowell, a Harvard astronomer, "They just mixed that footage with the footage of the 2013 successful launch."

 On December 14, 2013, AFP and BBC reported that Iran again sent a monkey to space and safely returned it.
-Rhesus macaque Aftab (2013.01.28) and Fargam (2013.12.14) were each launched separately into space and safely returned.
+Rhesus macaques Aftab and Fargam were each launched separately into space and safely returned.
 Researchers continue to study the effects of the space trip on their offspring.

+In popular culture

+The 2014 animated series All Hail King Julien: Exiled features a horde of highly intelligent chimpanzee cosmonauts, whom they claim the USSR abandoned on a Madagascar islet following the end of the Space Race.
+Although faithful to "Mother Russia", the chimpanzees vow to take revenge on humankind for declaring their obsolescence.

+Folk musician Heather Maloney's song "Albert 1-5" is inspired by the first five macaques used in the United States space program who did not survive their space flights.